dialectlabs/spec/ENCRYPTION.md

 # Message Encryption

-End-to-end encryption is a necessary component of any secure messaging protocol.
+End-to-end encryption is a necessary part of any secure messaging protocol.
 In web3, one of the simplest techniques for achieving end-to-end encryption is the [Diffie-Hellman key exchange scheme](https://en.wikipedia.org/wiki/Diffie–Hellman_key_exchange).

 ![Diffie-Hellman key exchange.
 Source: wikipedia.org](https://upload.wikimedia.org/wikipedia/commons/thumb/4/4c/Public_key_shared_secret.svg/500px-Public_key_shared_secret.svg.png)

 In this scheme, two individuals who wish to message with each other are able to derive a shared secret key using a combination of their own private key and the other participant's public key.
-A symmetric encryption algorithm may then be used without the need to communicate any sensitive information over a network.
+This shared secret key may then be used in an encryption/decryption algorithm without the need to communicate any sensitive information over a network.

 ## Disclaimer